GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Numerical Results

 \subsubsection{Implementation Detail}

 The DL models are trained using the AdamW optimizer, with a learning rate of $5 \times 10^{-4}$, a batch size of 32, and a weight decay of $1 \times 10^{-4}$.
 The training process runs for 100 epochs with a dropout rate of $10\%$.
-The hyperparameters used in the BERT-based NCSN are listed in Table~\ref{table:channel_gen_params}.

-The experiments are conducted by PyTorch 2.1.2 and Python 3.10 in an environment running Ubuntu 22.04 with CUDA 11.8 and MATLAB R2021b.
-All experiments are performed on a server equipped with an H20-NVLink GPU (96 GB), an AMD EPYC 9K84 CPU (96 cores), and 150 GB of memory.